 “She says that I never listen, but I’m a great listener, aren’t I?”

-They’re constantly telling you how good they are at things and reiterate the praise others have given them, putting you in the position of needing to further validate their storyline and feed their ego.
+They will constantly tell you how good they are at things and reiterate the praise others have given them, putting you in the position of needing to further validate their storyline and feed their ego.

 They’re Heavily Focussed on Appearances

-They want to always be the ‘perfect’ one and wrapped up in that perfection is how they look to the world… as if the world actually cares what brand name they’re wearing.
+They want to always be the ‘perfect’ one and wrapped up in that perfection is how they look to the world… as if the world cares what brand name they’re wearing, right?

-It’s a skewed and unhealthy perspective that the narc puts an extreme amount of weight on.
+It’s a skewed and unhealthy perspective that narcissistic friends put an extreme amount of weight on.

 Along with perceiving themselves as perfect, they are extremely judgemental of others.
-Anything they can find to bring others down is what they’ll pick at to elevate themselves up.
+Anything they can find to bring others down is what they’ll pick on to elevate themselves.

 They Lack Empathy

-When narcissists cut off their true self, which was a trauma response as a young child, they also cut off their empathetic ability.
+When narcissists cut off their true selves, which was a trauma response as a young child, they also cut off their empathetic ability.

-Without empathy, narc’s really cannot compute how their appalling behaviour hurts and negatively affects those around them.
+Without empathy, narcissists really cannot compute how their appalling behaviour hurts and negatively affects those around them.

-You’ll notice in a narcissistic friend that they lack empathy towards others and yourself.
-They can fake empathy in the idealisation or hoovering phases, because they know it will gain your trust and hook you in.
-But any real empathy does not exist within them, therefore they act without conscience.
+You’ll notice in a narcissistic friendship that they lack empathy towards others and yourself.
+They can fake empathy in the idealisation or hoovering phases because they know it will gain your trust and hook you in.
+But authentic empathy and compassion do not exist within them, therefore they act without conscience.

-You will not be able to reason with them or help them to see your side of the story.
-It does not land and they do not care.
+You will not be able to reason with them or help them see your side of the story as they simply do not care.

-If you want to end the friendship with a narcissist and have the ability to do so without too much collateral damage, that would be my first recommendation.
+If you want to end a narcissistic friendship and have the ability to do so without too much collateral damage, going No Contact would be my first recommendation.

-They truly do not care about you, you’re merely a source of narcissistic supply to them.
-Once they’ve used you up and spat you out, you’ll probably feel even worse than if you’d walked away of your own accord.
+They do not actually care about you because you’re merely a source of narcissistic supply to them.
+If you stick around until they’ve used you up and decide to spit you out, you’ll end up feeling even worse than if you’d walked away of your own accord.

-Hold you head high, knowing that you are a fully-grown, healthy person.
+Hold your head high, knowing that you are a fully grown, healthy person.
 The narcissist however is much like an overgrown toddler in an adult’s body.
 Let them stand there stamping their feet and throwing a tantrum as you walk away.

 The safest bet for you is to reduce your contact with them and pull back on engaging with them as often.
-Hopefully they’ll have a new supply to be focussed on, which may reduce the amount of energy they put into you leaving them.
+Hopefully, they’ll have a new supply to focus on, which may reduce the amount of energy they put into you leaving them.

 Lift Your Vibration

 The final piece of the puzzle for you is to lift your vibration to a frequency that simply cannot support narcissism.
-That way you’ll never have to worry about attracting narc friends in the future.
+That way you’ll never have to worry about attracting narcissistic friendships in the future.

 How do you do that?
 By focussing on yourself and your own inner healing.

-There’s no doubt about it, the affects of narcissistic abuse in any type of relationship are just devastating.
-I know what you’re going through, I’ve been there myself with narc friends, a narc parent and even a narc marriage.
+There’s no doubt about it, the effects of narcissistic abuse in any type of relationship are just devastating.
+I know what you’re going through, I’ve been there myself with narcissistic friends, a narcissistic parent and even a narcissistic marriage.

 I was so broken that I thought I’d never heal.
-I had no idea how to pull back the millions of pieces of myself that had been shattered and scattered all over the universe.
+I had no idea how to pull back the millions of pieces of myself that had been shattered and scattered.

-In all honesty, the only thing that I’ve found to have truly turned my life around is through Quanta Healing.
-It’s the process of removing each trauma from your body, bit-by-bit until you’re no longer holding onto the accumulation of your painful experiences.
+In all honesty, the only thing that I’ve found to have truly turned my life around is through energetic healing.
+It’s the process of removing each trauma from your body, bit by bit until you’re no longer holding onto the accumulation of your painful experiences and deep wounding.

 As time goes on and you work through your healing, life becomes lighter, the wounds shift and you make space for the good things to finally come to you.